 Then, in between, Parlophone did release “The Beatles Million Sellers” EP (12/6/65).
 This “greatest hits” extended single featured three songs which were already available on 45’s plus one which was available on a 45 and an album.
 Jolly good!
 Notice the date of release?
 Yes…..just in time for the Christmas rush of 1965!
 Whatd’ya know about that!
 Yup!
 More revenue and jingle bells!
 No greed there!
 You mean, Parlophone and the Beatles wanted to make money?
 Must’ve been “Evil Capitol-istic” thoughts.

-….and, by the way, here’s the Swiss album jacket.
+….and, by the way, here’s the Swiss album jacket of “Help!”.
 As you can see, it’s identical to the UK…..🙄🙄🙄🙄

 Album: “Rubber Soul” (12/3/65):

-But, wait a minute…….Parlophone didn’t really get what it wanted for Christmas ‘65!
-The label decided they needed to cash-in a bit more…..
+But, wait!
+Parlophone didn’t really get what it wanted for Christmas ‘65!
+To make up for this, the label decided they should celebrate the Summer of ‘66…..

 EP’s pulled from LP:

 “Nowhere Man” (7/8/66): “Nowhere Man”, “Drive My Car”, “Michelle”, “You Won’t See Me”.